mbb200291/SearchACT/README.md

 ```

 ### update dictionary
-*When programe inititate, it will check the version of excel file.
-If got newest excel file, will automatically update pickle data.)*
-However, you still can use this command to update dictionary in iteractive window.
+When programe inititate, it will check the version of excel file.
+Once get newest excel file, it will automatically update pickle data.
+However, you still can use this command to update dictionary manually in iteractive window.

 ```
 python SearchACT.py
 >>> *update
 ```

-## ready-to-use .exe file can obtatin from tp-fs01\PUBLIC folder.
+## ready-to-use .exe file
+This File can obtatin from tp-fs01\PUBLIC folder.
 Directly copy whole folder or just creating symbolic link to your local.

 ```
 \\tp-fs01\Public\SearchACT